 Hiring the right contractor for the job requires attention to detail.
 The Grove City Building Division is an important resource to lean on as you move ahead.
 As you plan and bid your project, hire only contractors who have registered with the City.
 All contractors doing business locally are required to register with the Building Division.
 While this registration does not guarantee expertise, it does provide accountability and leverage.
 Most contractors will work to avoid problems to protect their registration status.
-All registered contractors are listed on the Grove City Building Division web page.

 Here are more tips to help you have a smooth home-improvement project: